schang1146/Tandem_Apprentice_Challenge_2020/README.md

 ## Roadmap

--   add history of personal progression
+-   add history of personal progression (store in cookie or localStorage)
--   add share features to post to social media accounts
+-   add share feature to post result to social media accounts